-It’s important to ask for help in a productive way but that’s not always an easy thing.
+It’s important to ask for help in a productive way, but that’s not always an easy thing to do.
 People struggle to ask for what they need for lots of different reasons.
-Some fear of being told no, being judged or being rejected.
+Some fear being told no, being judged, or being rejected.
 Some people feel guilty or ashamed if they have to ask for help.
 Others are people pleasers and feel the need to “be perfect” and have it all together.

-I need some time by myself.
 We all need a break.
-Whether your thing is running, yoga, Grey’s Anatomy, sports, reading or spending time with your kids or friends – you need time to do the things you enjoy.
+Whether your thing is running, yoga, TV, sports, reading, or spending time with friends – you need time to do the things you enjoy.
 It’s okay to check out for a bit, your to-do list can wait.
-Chances are if you make time for yourself to recharge, you’ll approach your tasks with a renewed energy and clear mind.
+Chances are if you make time for yourself to recharge, you’ll approach your tasks with renewed energy and a clear mind.

-I need some alone time with you.
-Whether you’re both stressed, you’re the one who’s stressed or you’re watching your partner suffer from stress – it can wear on your relationship and leave you feeling lonely.
-It’s important to make time to connect with your mate all year around but it can feel more difficult to make time when life is hectic (ahem…during the holidays).
-Make a plan to spend some intentional time together – schedule a few date nights to get you through the holidays, take 10-15 min at the beginning or end of each day to have coffee or hot chocolate and check in with each other.
+Whether you and your partner are carrying the weight of holiday stress, it can wear down your relationship and leave you feeling lonely.
+It’s important to make time to connect with your mate all year round but it is more difficult to make time when life is hectic (ahem…during the holidays).
+Make a plan to spend some intentional time together – schedule a few date nights to get you through the holidays, and take 10-15 min at the beginning or end of each day to have coffee or hot chocolate and check in with each other.
 Plan to get away for a night or plan a romantic vacation together to unwind after the holidays.
-Our Luxe Couples Retreat in January may be the perfect option to destress after the holidays and recharge your relationship.
+Our Luxe Couples Retreat may be the perfect option to destress after the holidays and recharge your relationship.

 If you find that you tend to struggle throughout the year with being assertive about your wants and needs, our team of therapists would love to help you find your voice and get your needs met.
 If you’re ready to get started, click here to schedule your appointment today.

 You might also enjoy reading our blog, How Being Assertive is Good for You.